 Closest To: Any Sundays closest to a date are calculated like this Sunday < Monday <Tuesday <Wednesday Thursday> Friday> Saturday > Sunday

-Lectionary Cycles Calculation The Sunday Lectionary Cycle(Year A, B or C) and Daily Office Cycle(One or Two) calculation are simple.
-The Daily Office One years starts in even years (Advent 1 Sunday) and Daily Office Two starts in odd years.
-The Sunday Lectionary Cycle starts incrementing from 1968 by three years, and any Advent Sunday 1 that matches one of those years is Year A, same for Year B(1969) and Year C(1970).
+Lectonary Cycles Calculation The Sunday Lectionary Cycle(Year A, B or C) and Daily Office Cycle(One or Two) is simple.
+Daily Office One years starts in even years (Advent 1 Sunday) and Daily Office Years start in odd years.
+The Sunday Lectionary Cycle starts incrementing 1968 by three years, and any Advent Sunday 1 that matches one of those years is Year A, same for Year B(1969) and Year C(1970).